Building consent FAQs

 A determination is a legally binding ruling made by the Ministry of Business, Innovation and Employment (MBIE) about matters of doubt or dispute to do with building work.
 They are not for civil disputes or disputes about workmanship.
 For more information, please visit building.govt.nz.

-Please visit the suggestions, compliments and complaints page.
+Please visit the complaints page.